Nazulka/Poster-Panda/TESTING.md

 ```
 After further research, I thought the possible cause for this might be the use of Bootstrap _container-fluid_ class.
 I replaced it with a simple _container_ and adjusted the width where needed.
 This fixed the bug.

 * During my pre-submission tests, I've realised that product detail template was displaying the 'Remove from Wishlist' button, even though the product wasn't in the session user's wishlist.
-I have rectified this bug by adding a logic to only get product's in the current user's wishlist.
+I have rectified this bug by adding a logic to only get products in the current user's wishlist.
+* Also, empty wishlist and wishlist products were added to the product details view to fix the bug I was getting when unauthorised user clicked on the 'Add to Wishlist' button.
+This resolved the issue.

 ### Known Bugs